 How do I prevent the Summer Slide?

 Reading for just 20 minutes a day helps kids maintain the reading skills they developed during the school year.
-Not only will it help them stay on track when school starts back, but with reading, they can stimulate their imaginations and experience an ocean of possibilities this summer!
+Not only will it help them stay on track when school starts back, but with reading, they can stimulate their imaginations and experience inclusivity with our activities themed around the idea of All Together Now this summer!